ArjunBasandrai/shuffle-chess-engine/README.md

 <br/>

 > Shuffle is a UCI based chess engine written entirely in C.
-> It is a magic bitboards based engine and has an ELO of 2148
+> It is a magic bitboards based engine with an ELO of around 2200

 ---